Replace torn screening

 Photo 1: Remove the old screening

-Pull out the old spline and remove the old screen.
+The first step in screen door screen replacement is to pull out the old spline and remove the old screen.
 Cut a new piece of screen about 4 in. wider and longer than the old one.
 Also cut four pieces of new spline, making each a couple of inches longer than the sides of the frame.

 Photo 2: Roll in new spline